-In the summer of 2012 CDFA announced the formation the Climate Change Consortium for Specialty Crops to identify solutions for climate change impacts to California's valuable specialty crop industry.
-The Consortium was comprised of 21 people representing growers from the top ten specialty crops; agricultural associations and stakeholders; researchers from the University of California and California State University systems; an agricultural commissioner; a certified crop advisor/ pest control advisor; and a member of the California Resource Conservation District.
+In the summer of 2012 CDFA announced the formation of the Climate Change Consortium for Specialty Crops to identify solutions for climate change impacts to California's valuable specialty crop industry.
+The Consortium was comprised of 21 people including growers from the top ten specialty crops; agricultural association representatives and stakeholders; researchers from the University of California and California State University systems; an agricultural commissioner; a certified crop advisor/ pest control advisor; and a member of the California Association of Resource Conservation Districts.
 The Consortium members met for four two-day meetings over the course of six months.
 At each meeting the Consortium heard from various researchers working on the interface of agriculture and climate change.
 The Consortium was asked to assume that climate change is occurring and to make recommendations to CDFA drawing on their own backgrounds and expertise.
 The final report summarizes the potential impacts of climate change to California's specialty crop industry and outlines the recommendations of the Consortium.

 - Final Report – Climate Change Consortium for Specialty Crops: Impacts and Strategies for Resilience

 - Outreach Presentation on the Impacts of Climate Change on California's Specialty Crops

 - Summary of CDFA’s Response to the Climate Change Consortium’s Recommendations – October 2016

 Climate Change Consortium – Southern California Region (2019 -2020)